Is your body-mind really doing a job or just you doing a job?

 I was sitting on a very comfortable dining chair and she sat beside me.

-We introduced each other, I knew her name Sammi.
+We introduced each other, her name was Sammi.

 I couldn’t resist my inquisitive mind, but anyway, I broke the silence, I said to myself, never mind Yam, let your mind do the work.